yehiahesham/Continuous_Control_RL_Agent/README.md

 (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Crawler/Crawler_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

+### B)Results and Proof Of Solving Enviroment
+In order to Solve this environment, :

+* version 1: A single agent must be able to achieve an average reward (over 100 episodes) of at least 30.
+* version 2: The Avg Reward of the 20 agents per eposide is ( over 100 episodes) of at least 30.
+In order not to waste testing time, the below trainning function breaks upon achieving the solve criteria and prints out Enviroment Solved.
+However, it is possible that function might return without achieving the criteria.

+Below is graph Heighting:

+1. Avg Scores achieved by for agent(s) for each Eposide

+2. The Min score required , orange line, at score 30 to show relatively the perfomance of the agent against the 1st success criteria, ie the minScore

+3. The Avg Achieved Score, green Line, on the last 100 Episodes which is the 2nd success criteria, ie the MinEposides

+4. The Avg Achieved Score for last 100 episodes, Red Line, which shows how the Agent's performance improves till it meets the Solve criteria and stop

+[image_ReportGraphs]: https://github.com/yehiahesham/Continuous_Control_RL_Agent/blob/main/Result.png "Trained Agent"

+![Report Graphs][image_ReportGraphs]